L. Jacques Ménard, C.C., O.Q., LLD.

 Chairman, BMO Nesbitt Burns and President, BMO Financial Group, Quebec

-Mr. Ménard is currently a director of WestJet, Claridge Inc., Stingray Digital, the Montreal Symphony Orchestra, the Montreal Alouettes, the Macdonald Stewart Foundation, the Mobilys Foundation and FIRST Robotics Québec.
+The list of organizations that have drawn on Mr. Ménard’s abilities as a director is impressive.
+He is currently a director of WestJet, Claridge Inc., Stingray Digital, the Montreal Symphony Orchestra, the Montreal Alouettes, the Macdonald Stewart Foundation, the Mobilys Foundation and FIRST Robotics Québec.
 He is also Chairman of Montreal International and Youth Fusion.

-He is Chancellor Emeritus of Concordia University, his alma mater, and is a member of the Task Force on Competitiveness, Productivity and Economic Progress of the Rotman School of Management at the University of Toronto.
+He is Chancellor Emeritus of Concordia University, his alma mater, and is an ex-member of the Task Force on Competitiveness, Productivity and Economic Progress of the Rotman School of Management at the University of Toronto.

-He also served as Vice-Chair of the Canadian Task Force on Financial Literacy that presented its report “Canadians and Their Money: Building a brighter future” to the Federal Minister of Finance in December 2010.
+He also served as Vice-Chair of the Canadian Task Force on Financial Literacy that presented its report “Canadians and Their Money: Building a Brighter Future” to the Federal Minister of Finance, the honorable Jim Flaherty in December 2010.
 In 2014, Mr. Ménard initiated a major study, in conjunction with The Boston Consulting Group, “Building a New Momentum in Montreal” and a subsequent program “I see mtl” aimed at revitalizing Montreal.